danielcarter/danielcarter.github.io/_lesson_plans/web_design_publishing/01_intro_to_internet.md

 	- What's the difference between Facebook and Wikipedia?
 Do we have enough rules to "discourage bad things"?
 	- How do you feel about this idea of dominos falling?
 Are we really just watching something that's bound to happen?

-- For grads, talk about reading: ()
-	- Does this sound like today?
-Does it sound like 20 years ago?
-	- Is the internet "an act of nature" that "grows through our collective actions"?
-	- Have we created "a world where anyone, anywhere may express his or her beliefs, no matter how singular, without fear of being coerced into silence or conformity"?
-	- Is there no property?
-	- What are the "guard posts" of the internet?
-	- He says that information -- what we say -- is not related to industry.
-Is that true?
-	- What's changed since then?

-- Go over syllabus.

 #### Day 2